mjlee01/mygovhub-showcase/README.md

 * Integrated Billplz payment gateway for secure financial transactions

 ## Project Status
+### 🚀 The full source code for [MyGovHub](https://github.com/MyGovHub-Goodbye-World) would go public soon!

 This project is currently under active development.
-The source code is hosted in a [private organisational repository](https://github.com/MyGovHub-Goodbye-World), which would go public soon.
+The source code is hosted in a private repository, which would go public soon.
 This showcase serves as a comprehensive overview of the architecture, vision, and implementation.